Google And Amazon Lessons Inspire Entrepreneur To Build $1.5Bn Startup

 Empathy is, according to him, the most important and long-lasting value he wants to instill in Fabric’s work culture, for which he has come up with the mantra, “Seek to understand before being understood.”

 “Listening attentively, versus just because you have to, brings about a thought process that’s different to just executing quickly.
 Our culture is sort of embedded in the fact that we’re good listeners.
-But we also use data and facts to make our decisions at the end of the day.”7 Travel Stocks That Will Benefit as Covid Restrictions End
+But we also use data and facts to make our decisions at the end of the day.”7 Large-Cap Stocks to Help Navigate a Volatile Market

 .